 Document Standards and Template Development

 In business operations, document standards often must be developed.
 Document standards ensure consistent business and technical data collection and documentation.
-The standards also ensure evidence of conformance necessary to meet Quality Assurance policies or they ensure materials and services are fit for purpose.
+The standards also ensure evidence of conformance necessary to meet Quality Assurance policies and they ensure materials and services are fit for purpose.

 In short, document standards minimize errors, reduce cost and improve productivity.

 Whatever the need, ZAETRIC develops document standards to meet the business operational requirements.
 We also develop document templates and training material necessary to implement those standards.

 Document standards are guidelines containing the related details involved for document development and include coverage of topics such as:

 - Applicable document templates